The Roulin Family

-The Roulin Family is a group of portrait paintings Vincent van Gogh executed in Arles in 1888 and 1889 on Joseph, his wife Augustine and their three children: Armand, Camille and Marcelle.
+The Roulin Family is a group of portrait paintings Vincent van Gogh executed in Arles in 1888 and 1889 of Joseph, his wife Augustine and their three children: Armand, Camille, and Marcelle.
 This series is unique in many ways.
 Although Van Gogh loved to paint portraits, it was difficult for financial and other reasons for him to find models.
 So, finding an entire family that agreed to sit for paintings — in fact, for several sittings each — was a bounty.

-Joseph Roulin became a particularly good, loyal and supporting friend to Van Gogh during his stay in Arles.
+Joseph Roulin became a particularly good loyal and supportive friend to Van Gogh during his stay in Arles.
 To represent a man he truly admired was important to him.
 The family, with children ranging in age from four months to seventeen years, also gave him the opportunity to produce works of individuals in several different stages of life.

-Rather than making photographic-like works, Van Gogh used his imagination, colours and themes artistically and creatively to evoke desired emotions from the audience.
+Rather than making photographic-like works, Van Gogh used his imagination, colours, and themes artistically and creatively to evoke desired emotions from the audience.

 Background

-This series was made during one of Van Gogh's most prolific periods.
-The work allowed him to pull artistic learnings over the past several years towards the goal of expressing something meaningful as an artist.

-Van Gogh moves to Arles

-Van Gogh moved to Arles in southern France in 1888, where he produced some of his best work.
+In February 1888, Van Gogh left Paris for Arles, a small town in southern France.
+The house he lived in was the subject of his painting The Yellow House.
+He had difficulties making friends in the area but became acquainted with postman Joseph Roulin.
+Van Gogh and Roulin drank at a café owned by Marie Ginoux and were described as "like brothers" by Marie Ginoux.
+Roulin helped Van Gogh recover after he mutilated his left ear.
+Roulin wrote to Theo, paid Van Gogh's rent, and made sure that he received treatment at a psychiatric hospital.

 His paintings represented different aspects of ordinary life, such as portraits of members of the Roulin family.
-The sunflower paintings, some of the most recognizable of Van Gogh's paintings, were created in this time.
+The sunflower paintings, some of the most recognizable of Van Gogh's paintings, were created at this time.
 He worked continuously to keep up with his ideas for paintings.
 This is likely one of Van Gogh's happier periods of life.
-He is confident, clear-minded and seemingly content.
+He is confident, clear-minded, and seemingly content.

-In a letter to his brother, Theo, he wrote, "Painting as it is now, promises to become more subtle – more like music and less like sculpture – and above all, it promises colour."
+In a letter to Theo he wrote, "Painting as it is now, promises to become more subtle – more like music and less like sculpture – and above all, it promises colour."
 As a means of explanation, Vincent explains that being like music means being comforting.